RacimoLab/it-docs/ssh.md

 ## Logging into a compute node directly

-To login to a compute node, usually one needs to first ssh into the `ssh-snm-willerslev.science.ku.dk` node (known as the "head" node", the "login node", or the "bastion node"), and then ssh to one of the compute nodes.
+To login to a compute node, usually one needs to first ssh into the `ssh-snm-willerslev.science.ku.dk` node (known as the "head node", the "login node", or the "bastion node"), and then ssh to one of the compute nodes.
 This can be inconvenient if you're always logging in to the same compute node.
 With the following addition to the